 - John Gray's Cave Canoeing Tour in Phang Nga Bay

-This is the back-up place to celebrate New Year in Phuket, for those who want the beach party atmosphere with a little more coordination.
-The beach clubs around Phuket are already great places to party, so they naturally they make excellent places to be on December 31st, with first-class DJ sets, fine food and fancy cocktails.
+For those who want the beach party atmosphere with a little more coordination, a beach club is a great place to celebrate New Years in Phuket.
+The beach clubs around Phuket are already great places to party, so they naturally they make excellent places to be on 31st December, with first-class DJ sets, fine food and fancy cocktails.
 Among the best are Catch Beach Club, Café Del Mar Phuket and Paradise Beach Club.

-Arguably the highlight of Bangla Road – and worthy of a separate mention – are the clubs.
+Arguably the highlight of Bangla Road – and worthy of a separate mention – are the nightclubs.
 The main ones each have special events for New Year, featuring great guest DJs and drinks offers.
-They will often have some kind of theme for the night, so check out their Facebook pages to properly prepare yourself.
-The best places to party are likely to be Illuzion, Seduction and White Room.
+They'll often have some kind of theme for the night, so check out their Facebook pages to properly prepare yourself.
+The best places to party are likely to be Illuzion and White Room.
 Read More...

 Many hotels around Phuket will have special gala dinners and parties for New Year.
 In some cases, this requires a mandatory additional cost, which can come as an unpleasant shock.
 Be sure to check what your hotel is planning in advance.
 In some cases, the cost is entirely justified by an exceptional meal, fireworks, music and dancing.
 This is certainly the most family-friendly way to celebrate the event.
 Read More...